Mortezazoughi/FoodSearch/README.md

 will take to burn off the calories by swimming, joggiong or riding a bike.
 If the user wishes to exercise differently, by inputing their zip code,the will receive 10 gyms in their area.

+The app uses api keys to be able to call information from various sources.
+All api keys that were used, are now deleted or disabled.